aridanemartin/aridanemartin/README.md

 <h3 align="left"> 👨🏻‍💻 About Me </h3>
 <p align="left">
-💼 &nbsp;I,m a Front-end web developer / High school teacher.<br>
-🎓 &nbsp;Studying Computer Science and Web Development.<br>
+🌱 &nbsp;Based in Canary Islands, Spain.<br>
+💼 &nbsp;Working on an exciting project for a german company as a Front-end developer.<br>
-🔭 &nbsp;Currently learning NextJs.<br>
+🔭 &nbsp;Currently deepening in Typescript and Redux<br>
-🛩 &nbsp;Exploring new technologies and developing software solutions.<br>
-🌱 &nbsp;Enthusiast in creating new oportunities and giving an awesome user experience to my clients.<br>
-🎼 &nbsp;Listening and playing music bring me peace.<br>
+🛩 &nbsp;Enthusiast in exploring new technologies and developing software solutions.<br> 🎼 &nbsp;Listening and playing music bring me peace.<br>
 </p>
 <h2 align="left"><a href="https://www.aridanemartin.dev/">👉 www.aridanemartin.dev</a></h2>